-The tongue is made up of several groups of muscles, which move in various directions.
-The tongue of a cat is a unique in that it contains backward facing spines (called papillae) which form a barbed surface and act as a hairbrush when the cat is grooming itself.
+The cat's tongue is made up of several groups of muscles, which move in various directions.
+The tongue of a cat is a unique in that it contains backwards facing spines (called papillae) which form a barbed surface and act as a hairbrush when the cat is grooming itself.

 The tongue has multiple purposes such as to assist with grooming and removing food debris from the mouth and face, lapping up water, tasting food, sensing the temperature and texture of food and the tongue also assists with the swallowing of food.

 A healthy tongue is pink in colour.
 Any change in your cat's tongue shape or colour can be an indicator of a problem and should be assessed by a vet.

 This is due to the papillae on the tongue.
 There are four types of papillae:

 1) Filiform papillae (also known as conical papillae), which is the most common form of papillae.
 These point backwards, which assists with grooming and also help the cat remove flesh from the bones of their prey.
 They are located on the front half of the tongue.
 This is what causes the rasping or sandpaper sensation when your cat licks you.

 2) Foliate papillae (meaning "leaf-like") these are the largest papillae found on the tongue.
 They are arranged in two groups, on either side of the tongue, in front of the circumvallate papillae.

 3) Fungiform papillae, as the name would suggest, these papillae are mushroom shaped and are found along the sides of the tongue.

 4) Circumvallate papillae (also known as vallate papillae), located at the back of the tongue.
 These dome-shaped papillae are arranged in a v-shaped row behind the fungiform papillae.

 What can cats taste?